aws-samples/amazon-sagemaker-tsp-deep-rl/README.md

 ## Training (Optional)

-Opon the notebook named [notebooks/pytorch_training.ipynb](notebooks/pytorch_smdataparallel_tsp_demo.ipynb) to see how to train on multiple GPU nodes on SageMaker.
+Open the notebook named [notebooks/pytorch_training.ipynb](notebooks/pytorch_training.ipynb) to see how to train on multiple GPU nodes on SageMaker.

 Note that this step is optional.